 A lot of people simply think of a firearm or bow when it comes to hunting equipment.
 The reality is that there is a lot more equipment involved.
 There’s also a huge range of prices when you’re choosing the equipment you need.

-Besides your firearm or bow, you’ll need ammo, hunting clothes, and gutting/skinning knives.
+For a new hunter, besides your firearm or bow, you’ll need ammo, hunting clothes, and gutting/skinning knives to harvest your first deer.

-Depending on where you hunt, you may also need a tree stand or ground blind, scent control products, deer calls, binoculars, and processing equipment (if you’re processing your deer yourself).
+Depending on your hunting area, you may also need a tree stand or ground blind, scent control products, deer calls, binoculars, and processing equipment (if you’re processing your deer yourself).

 Let’s take a closer look at the equipment involved in hunting for your own meat.